 Annual Termite Inspections

 Make sure all downpipes are adequately connected to stormwater.
-It’s important that excessive water isn’t released into the treated zone every time it rains.
+It is important that excessive water is not released into the treated zone every time it rains.
+Water damages the termite barrier greatly.
+The Termidor product is damaging to aquatic life, so it is very important to keep water away from it.

 Gardens/Trees close to the house